Welcome to United Filter Canada

 Filters with higher ratings may not be the right choice.
 A filter with a high Merv rating may force your furnace to work harder, become less efficient and cost more to operate.
 A MERV rating between 8 and 11 is sufficient for most homes.
 To be on the safe side, check with your furnace manufacturer or service technician in canada to determine the best furnace filter for your system.

-Here are 5 types of furnace air filters commonly used in our homes.
+Five types of furnace filters commonly used in our homes.

 Generally chosen by most homeowners.
 They are available in an array of sizes, as well as merv ratings.
 Pleated furnace filters are made with synthetic material, eliminating moisture buildup and the growth of mold.
 They perform very well, filtering out household allergens and particles.
 The pleats are evenly spaced to provide efficient airflow.
 The pleat material is fixed to a rigid grid to keep the pleats in place and provide good durability.
 The price of pleated filters varies, depending on size, brand and rating.
 They should be checked monthly for any blockages and replaced every 90 days.
 They are economical and can be manufactured from green materials.
 A good choice for those who have respiratory problems or looking for overall improved indoor air.